 Some infants and toddlers may experience a certain level of tooth decay affecting their baby teeth.
 However, parents just take it for granted.
-After all, baby’s teeth are just temporary.
+After all, the baby’s teeth are just temporary.
 They are not as vital as adult teeth.

 Even though primary teeth are temporary, they should not be treated as expendable.
 Keep in mind that tooth decay in primary teeth could result in serious harm to the teeth and affect how the child’s mouth develops.

 Tooth decay is more common than asthma, obesity, and diabetes.
 Treating the cavities on baby teeth may be different from treating permanent teeth.

 Typically, the cavities are treated with fillings.
 They can prevent cavities from spreading to neighboring teeth.
 If baby teeth are permeated with cavities and they are left untreated, the cavities could impact the overall teeth development.

 What are the Options in Treating Baby Teeth Decay?

 Treating a cavity in a baby’s tooth requires removal of the decayed part.
 There are three options to choose from.

 A traditional dental drill is similar to an adult dental drill.
 It is a common treatment choice.
 It is a quicker option.
 Children will be comfortable while their dentists at Reflections Dental are drilling their teeth to remove the decay.
 Although it is a comfortable option, kids will feel vibrations during the procedure.

 The second option is microabrasion.
 It is different from cosmetic microabrasion.
 In here, the dentist cuts away the decay using a high-pressure dental device.

 It uses a stream of tiny particles at the tooth.
 It is an ideal option for kids who do not like the vibrations of the drill.
 However, this option is limited to certain types of tooth cavities.
 Upon checkup, your child’s dentist at Reflections Dental will determine whether or not this option is viable.